-I am so excited to share a DIY of how I made these tomato cages.
+I am so excited to share my tomato cages DIY.
 It’s an easy and fun project that anyone can make.
+They are inexpensive and look so amazing.

 I set out all of my tools and soon my two grown sons, Matt and Michael, were at my work table and sharing with me their tool safety guidelines from Shop Class with Mr. Rainey in the 7th grade.